tschaffter/rstudio/README.md

     2      sage-bionetworks /opt/miniconda/envs/sage/bin/python
     > use_condaenv("sage-bionetworks", required = TRUE)

-## Rendering a notebook programmatically to HTML and PDF
+## Rendering an HTML notebook using a CLI

 This Docker image provides the command `render` that generates an HTML or PDF notebook from an R notebook (*.Rmd*).
 Run the command below from the host to